pblworks/pblworks-interview-exercise/README.md

 ## Assignment

-This assignment constists of two parts.
+This assignment consists of two parts.
 The first is meant to allow you to showcase how you would structure your code, how you would break down components and how you would build a clean UI.
 The second is meant to show how you would approach solving a very hard problem and find creative solutions.

 This assignment does not have a unique correct solution.
-Anyone could do things differently and still produce a really could outcome.
-It is meant as a starting point for the technical interview, to allow discussion over the choices made here
+Anyone could do things differently and still produce a really good outcome.
+It is meant as a starting point for the technical interview, to allow discussion over the choices you've made.

 ### Part 1: Build a custom header